 Cost (and charger) sharing

 Consider sharing the cost of installing chargers with your bigger customers, which might be especially relevant for logistics companies.
-Your clients may be able to meet Environmental, Social and Governance targets by ensuring they use carbon-neutral services.
 You may even consider installing chargers at their facilities.
 If your trucks are loaded at the customer’s operation overnight, they could be charged while they are loading, or waiting to be loaded.
 It’s a solution that benefits both partners, says Marcon-Miratech fleets consultant Pierre Ducharme.
+IKEA, for instance, has set up charging for several of its Canadian carriers at its sites.
+IKEA is able to speed up its zero-emissions delivery strategy, eliminate fuel surcharges in its carrier contracts and benefit from carbon credit generation on the infrastructure.

 Plan for expansion